top of page

 You can reduce the amount of shedding by keeping your pup brushed.
 In fact, a Cavalier needs to be brushed often due to their lengthy hair.
 Some will say you should brush daily while others say weekly.
 We suggest at least 1-2 times a week.

-As a puppy we start with a slicker brush.
-As their hair lengthens we switch to a comb & occasionally a deshedder when they heavily begin to loose their puppy fuzz.
+As a puppy, we start with a slicker brush.
+As their hair lengthens, we switch to a comb & occasionally a deshedder when they heavily begin to lose their puppy fuzz.

 Mats are quick to collect behind the ears, on the rear & under their arms.